archanamhaske123/coding-question-160-days-challenge/README.md

-# input-output-questions-for-interview-preparation
+# coding-question-160-days-challenge
-- This is a pattern printing example using javascript and java
+- This is a pattern printing example using JavaScript
 - This is an input/output logic-building interview preparation question and answer.